commercialhaskell/stack/doc/GUIDE.md

 ~~~

 When passed on the command line, you also get some additional "short-cut"
-versions of resolvers: `--resolver nightly` will use the newest Nightly resolver
+versions of snapshots: `--resolver nightly` will use the newest Nightly snapshot
 available, `--resolver lts` will use the newest LTS, and `--resolver lts-21`
 will use the newest LTS in the 21.x series.
 The reason these are only available
 on the command line and not in your `stack.yaml` file is that using them: